tomsWebConsulting/twcsl/v7.0/York Template Family/Project Page Image Clickthrough Add/README.md

 ### Synopsis

-Add image clickthroughs to Project page images that have the settings but don't use it in the page code.
+Add image clickthroughs to Project page images that have the settings but don't use it in the Page code.

 ### Version